 Community Law Clinic

-CLC is fundamentally a direct services, trial practice clinic.
-Under the supervision of the clinic instructors, students represent clients in housing, social security disability, and criminal record expungement matters.
-CLC students are their clients’ lawyers (pursuant to court rules).
-As such, students meet with their clients, interview witnesses, review documents, negotiate with opposing counsel, draft pleadings and other legal documents, and represent their clients in court.
-They have primary responsibility for all the strategic decisions in their cases.
+CLC is a demanding trial clinic, and asks a lot of its students who must juggle multiple matters simultaneously in three distinct subject matters.
+Under the supervision of the clinic instructors, students represent clients in housing, social security disability, and post-conviction relief matters.
+Consistent with court rules, CLC students are given first chair responsibility for their clients’ cases, learning not only core litigation skills but also exercising judgment and undertaking leadership on significant projects.
+Under close supervision and with extensive opportunities to prepare, reflect and revise, students meet with their clients, interview witnesses, review documents, negotiate with opposing counsel, draft pleadings and other legal documents, and represent their clients in court.
 Transitioning from being a law student to being a lawyer, CLC students learn that legal analysis is but one part of successful representation.
 They learn how to set that legal analysis in motion, in real life contexts characterized by indeterminate facts, anxious clients, intransigent opponents, and busy trial judges.
+They also learn that legal problems arise in contexts, and to appreciate what lawyers do and do not control when it comes to outcomes.

 CLC Featured on MLC Blog